-The audit covers the audited parties' business practices disclosure, the integrity of its PKI operations, and compliance with the relevant CP/CPS using one of the following audit schemes:
+The audit covers the audited parties' business practices disclosure, the integrity of its PKI operations, and compliance with the relevant CP/CPS.
+At least one or a combination - as required by CA/B Forum or applicable Root Programs - of the audit schemes below must be used:

 - 1. WebTrust Program for Certification Authorities; - 2.
-WebTrust Principles and Criteria for Certification Authorities SSL Baseline with Network Security - 3.
-WebTrust Principles and Criteria for Certification Authorities Extended Validation SSL; - 4.
-WebTrust Principles and Criteria for Certification Authorities Code Signing Baseline Requirements - 5.
-WebTrust Principles and Criteria for Certification Authorities S/MIME - 6.
-WebTrust Principles and Criteria for Certification Authorities Network Security
+WebTrust Principles and Criteria for Certification Authorities SSL Baseline - 3.
+WebTrust Principles and Criteria for Certification Authorities Network Security - 4.
+WebTrust Principles and Criteria for Certification Authorities SSL Baseline with Network Security - 5.
+WebTrust Principles and Criteria for Certification Authorities Extended Validation SSL; - 6.
+WebTrust Principles and Criteria for Certification Authorities Code Signing Baseline Requirements - 7.
+WebTrust Principles and Criteria for Certification Authorities S/MIME